Golan Heights: Hellenistic and early Roman periods

-By the time of the Great Jewish revolt, which began in 66 AD, part of the Golan Heights was predominantly inhabited by Jews.
-Josephus depicts the western and central Golan as densely populated with cities that emerged on fertile stony soil.
+By the time of the Great Jewish revolt, which began in 66 CE, part of the Golan Heights was predominantly inhabited by Jews.
+According to the account of Josephus, the western and central Golan were densely populated with cities that emerged on fertile stony soil.
+After the Roman suppression of the Jews during the First Jewish–Roman War of the 60s and 70s CE and following the destruction of Jerusalem in 70 CE, many Jews sought refuge to the north of Jerusalem, fleeing to Galilee and the Golan, further increasing the Jewish population in the region.
+During this time, Jews remained a minority of the population in the Golan.
 Despite nominally being under Agrippa's control and situated outside the province of Judaea, the Jewish communities in the area participated in the revolt.
 Initially, Gamla was loyal to Rome, but later the town switched allegiance and even minted its own revolt coins.
 Josephus, who was appointed by the provisional government in Jerusalem as commander of Galilee, fortified the cities of Sogana, Seleucia, and Gamla in the Golan.
-The Roman military, under Vespasian's command, eventually ended the northern revolt in 67 AD by capturing Gamla after a siege.
+The Roman military, under Vespasian's command, eventually ended the northern revolt in 67 CE by capturing Gamla after a siege.
 Josephus reports that the people of Gamla opted for mass suicide, throwing themselves into a ravine.
 Today, the visible breach in the wall near the synagogue, along with remnants such as fortress walls, tower ruins, armor fragments, various projectiles, and fire damage, testify to the siege's intensity.

-Following the destruction of Jerusalem in 70 AD, many Jews fled north to Galilee and the Golan, further increasing the Jewish population in the region.
-Another notable surge in Jewish migration to the Golan took place in the aftermath of the Bar Kokhba revolt, c.
-135 AD.
-During this time, Jews remained a minority of the population in the Golan.
+Jews again sought refuge in the Golan after the suppression in the aftermath of the Bar Kokhba revolt in 135 CE, which increased the Jewish population in the region significantly.

-From 93 AD, the Paneas region forming the north of the Golan belonged to the province of Phoenice.
+From 93 CE, the Paneas region forming the north of the Golan belonged to the province of Phoenice.
 Based on Ptolemy's Geography (c.
-150 AD), the western portions of the Golan, including the regions of Hippos and Gaulanitis, were part of Syria Palaestina, the new province which replaced Judaea after Bar Kokhba's revolt.
-The eastern parts belong to the province of Arabia Petraea, established in 106 AD.
+150 CE), the western portions of the Golan, including the regions of Hippos and Gaulanitis, were part of Syria Palaestina, the new province which replaced Judaea after Bar Kokhba's revolt.
+The eastern parts belong to the province of Arabia Petraea, established in 106 CE.

 By the close of the second century, Judah ha-Nasi was granted a lease for 2,000 units of land in the Golan.
 An excavation at Hippos discovered a Roman road that connected the Sea of Galilee with the city of Nawa in Syria.